 I am also interested in political violence and have taken up questions related to the study of violence with co-authors.
 Some recent and working papers include "The Politics of Sight" (with Bernardo Zacka), and "How Police Behavior Frames Protests" (with Ariel White and Laurel Eckhouse).

 My research has appeared in the American Political Science Review, and has been supported by APSA, MIT GOV/LAB, and the Office of the Provost at MIT.

 I received my B.A. from UCLA, where I graduated summa cum laude with degrees in Political Science and Economics.
 I am a proud (and happily retired) former member of the UCLA Rowing Team, and was UCLA's Female Scholar-Athlete of the Year in 2018.
-I was born and raised in Belfast, Northern Ireland.
+I am originally from Belfast, Northern Ireland.